RespiratoryMicrobiome/Neisseria/README.md

-# Neisseria species as pathobionts in bronchiectasis
+# *Neisseria* species as pathobionts in bronchiectasis
-Accompanying code repository for the scientific manuscript "Neisseria species as pathobionts in bronchiectasis." by Li, Mac Aogáin & Xu et al. 2022 (under review).
+Accompanying code repository for the scientific manuscript "*Neisseria* species as pathobionts in bronchiectasis." by Li, Mac Aogáin & Xu et al. 2022 (under review).

 Analysis supporting the results documented in the paper are presented as R-markdown files with accompanying rendered HTML files, which can be downloaded and viewed for ease of review.